About Our Association

 We actively partner with other community associations and the town to advocate for improving the quality of the water on Shelter Island.

 The Federation trained our members to gather data about the changes in our water.
-From spring through fall for the last six years, our volunteers have headed out in kayaks and rowboats every other week to gather water samples as part of the Citizens Statewide Lake Assessment Program.
-We send the samples to a state lab, which has given us data on the pond’s health that is helping to guide our work.
+Spring through fall each year, our citizen scientists head out in kayaks and rowboats to gather water bi-weekly samples as part of the Citizens Statewide Lake Assessment Program.
+We send the samples to a state lab, which has given us long-term data on the pond’s health that is helping to guide our work.

 We have co-sponsored a feasibility study with an engineer to learn how Fresh Pond can again be a clean and healthy ecosystem for year-round recreation.
 By filtering pond-bottom waters, we can restore the pond’s health, safety, and natural beauty, improve water quality in the aquifer and remove nitrogen flowing into our creeks and bays.

-While this restoration program is getting underway, in addition the Fresh Pond Neighbors Association is raising money to hire a wetlands management firm to remove potentially harmful blooms and weeds from shoreline areas where people enter the pond.
-We are starting this initiative in the summer of 2023.
+While this restoration program is getting underway, Fresh Pond Neighbors Association raised money to hire a wetlands management firm to remove potentially harmful blooms and weeds from shoreline areas where people enter the pond.
+We are proud to have completed our first annual clean up, July 16th and 17th 2024.
+Pond clarity has nearly tripled to almost 3 meters of depth since that time.
+Enjoy your pond, Shelter Island!

-The funds have come from small private contributions, the town’s water quality improvement projects fund and a grant that we received, along with the town, from the New York State Department of Environmental Conservation
+Funds to date have come from small private contributions, the town’s Water Quality Improvement program (WQI) and a feasibility study grant that we received, along with the town, from the New York State Department of Environmental Conservation in 2020.

-If you would like more information about the grants we’ve received and funds we’ve raised, please contact us at freshpondsi@gmail.com.
+If you would like more information, please contact us at freshpondsi@gmail.com.

 FPNA Officers